CEO & Co-Executive Chef

 Food and selfless service has always been at the helm of Kiran’s life - as a Sikh-American, she has spent years volunteering in communal kitchens and teaching cooking classes to locals in the community.

 Saund has been at the head of kitchens, prioritizing a common goal of sustaining a positive work environment while putting out the best.
 She continues to expand her expertise with curiosity and analysis while pursuing her entrepreneurial dreams in Washington DC.
 In her spare time, Kiran enjoys painting pictures of food, watching stand-up comedy and making everything she is craving at the time.

 John Snyder, a Georgia native, was raised in his grandmothers kitchen, and fell in love with fine dining at an early age.
 He started working in kitchens when he was 16 years old and sought to grasp anything that would welcome him into that world.
 Snyder worked under French Masterchef, Jonathan Jerusalmy at The Lodge at Sea Island Resort (Forbes 5 Star, AAA 5 Diamond, and Relais & Chateaux).
 Upon leaving Sea Island, he then moved to Birmingham, AL for a brief stint at Highlands Bar & Grill (James Beard Award) then graduated from the Culinary Institute of America with a degree in Culinary Arts.

 Snyder has worked for over 10 years in many styles of kitchens, ranging from Culinary Professional with Darden Restaurants to Chef de Partie at Canlis in Seattle, WA (James Beard Award) to now, at minibar by José Andres (2 Star Michelin).
 When John is not cooking, he loves to forage, hunt and enjoy the outdoors.

-This is our love letter to art, food and social justice.
+This is our love letter to art, food and community.
 Our way.